filipbech/filipbech.github.io/_posts/2014-6-26-making-your-whiteboard-collaborate-with.md

 });
 ```

-and the client is equally simple…
+and the client is equally simple...

 ```js
 /* see the canvas stuff in the previous blogpost */ canvas.addEventListener("touchmove", function(e) {